Himachal rain: Migrant couple found dead in Shimla, IMD issues flash flood warning

 The area around Laxmi Narayan Mandir in Kasumpti, including the local bazaar, had to be evacuated as the basement of a structure slid away.

 Rural areas of Jubbal and Kotkhai bore the brunt of heavy rain.
 Two houses near Nihari were vacated due to a mudslide in a nullah.
-At Murraray, four vehicles were damaged due to a flash flood.
+At Murraray field, four vehicles were damaged due to a flash flood.
+Almost life came to standstill as all the major roads in Shimla remained closed either due to landslide or uprooted trees

 Wet spell till August 28